OpenAPITools/openapi-generator/samples/server/petstore/haskell-servant/README.md

 -- A module you wrote yourself, containing all handlers needed for the OpenAPIPetstoreBackend type. import OpenAPIPetstore.Handlers

--- If you would like to not use any middlewares just create an id-middleware implementation -- requestMiddlewareId :: Application -> Application -- requestMiddlewareId a = a
+-- If you would like to not use any middlewares you could use runOpenAPIPetstoreServer instead

+-- Combined middlewares
--- Default Requestlogging middleware. requestMiddlewares :: Middleware requestMiddlewares = logStdout
+requestMiddlewares :: Middleware
+requestMiddlewares = logStdout